woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/3d_types.rst

 The results should be the same.

-.. note:: Using a N-D index has a slightly higher performance cost than using a 2-D index, so only use N-D indexes where you are certain that N-D queries will improve the result of your queries.
+.. note:: Using a N-D index has a slightly higher performance cost compared to using a 2-D index, so only use N-D indexes when you are certain that N-D queries will improve the result of your queries.